kimw8833/LLPP-Assignments/README.md

 ```
 Using the results fix the path in `QT_HEADERS` variable in the `demo/Makefile`

+If working with Ubuntu and you use the command above to install QT, this shouldn't be an issue...
+(Let us know if it is.)

 ## Running
 If the build is successful, run the simulator using the following command